CARING: Connected, Automated, Resilient, and Intelligent Networks Group

 Faculty

-Shima Mohebbi is an assistant professor in the Department of Systems Engineering and Operations Research, and affiliate faculty of Computer Science and Civil, Environmental, and Infrastructure Engineering at George Mason University.
+Shima Mohebbi is an assistant professor in the Department of Systems Engineering and Operations Research and an affiliate faculty of Computer Science and Civil, Environmental, and Infrastructure Engineering at George Mason University.
 Dr. Mohebbi is also a core faculty of C-RASC (Center for Resilient and Sustainable Communities) at Mason.
 She received her PhD in Industrial and Systems Engineering, and her second master’s degree in Statistics from the University of Tennessee, Knoxville.
-Dr. Mohebbi has served as a board director in the Modeling and Simulation Division of the Institute of Industrial and Systems Engineers and is passionate about engineering education and outreach activities.
+Dr. Mohebbi has served as the President of the Modeling and Simulation Division of the Institute of Industrial and Systems Engineers (IISE) and is passionate about engineering education and outreach activities.
 She strives to create a teaching environment that promotes problem-solving, communication skills, self-reflection, and collaboration among students.
+Her research is funded by the U.S. National Science Foundation, the U.S. Department of Transportation, and the Air Force Research Laboratory.
 In her spare time, Dr. Mohebbi enjoys playing the piano and is an outdoor enthusiast.
 Prior to joining Mason, Dr. Mohebbi was an assistant professor in the School of Industrial and Systems Engineering / Data Science and Analytics Institute at the University of Oklahoma, and a visiting scholar in University of Exeter’s Center for Water Systems, UK.

 PhD Students